-Orla has 20+ years international experience working in the Public and Private sectors in senior leadership roles and as a Non-Executive Director.
-Currently Orla is Deputy CEO of the Higher Education Authority.
-Previously Orla worked in Higher Education, Financial Services, Technology, Professional Services and the Start-up sector.
-Orla has extensive experience of working with organizations during periods of significant change and delivering large scale Change Programmes.
-Orla’s holds a degree in Engineering, an MBA, Leadership and Coaching qualifications from the Harvard Kennedy School, Institute of Directors, IoD, (UK), and University College Dublin.
+Orla has 20+ years of international experience working in the Public and Private sectors in senior leadership roles and as a Non-Executive Director.
+Currently, Orla is Deputy CEO of the Higher Education Authority.
+Previously Orla worked in Higher Education, Financial Services, Technology, Professional Services, and the Start-up sector.
+Orla has extensive experience in working with organizations during periods of significant change and delivering large scale Change Programmes.
+Orla’s holds a degree in Engineering, an MBA, Leadership, and Coaching qualifications from the Harvard Kennedy School, Institute of Directors, IoD, (UK), and University College Dublin.

 2. Declan Power, Adjunct Lecturer, NATO School

 Declan Power is a security/defence analyst and writer.
 He is also an adjunct lecturer on Conflict, Security and Fragile States at TCD and works with the European Commission on projects involving counter-terrorism (CT) and countering of violent extremism (CVE).
 A former career soldier, he served in the three combat arms of the Irish army on a variety of operations both at home and abroad.
 He continues to deploy on UN and other missions.